"Didn't I just read that?" That's definitely not what you want your readers to think.

-ProWritingAid will highlight any repeated words and phrases that it finds in your writing so that you can replace them with something different.
+A third trick: ProWritingAid!
+Our Echoes Report will highlight any repeated words and phrases that it finds in your writing.
+Try our writing improvement software today.